stephnitis/drag-drop-accessibility/README.md

 OR

-Tab into elements use spacebar/enter key to select on element - element should change color if selected Keyboard focus will shift to bottom element use tab or arrow keys to navigate through elements spacebar/enter to "drop" element on target
+- Tab into elements use spacebar/enter key to select on element
+- Element should change color when selected
+- Keyboard focus will shift to bottom element use tab or arrow keys to navigate through target elements
+- Utilize spacebar/enter to "drop" element on target

 [Deployed Site](https://stephnitis.github.io/drag-drop-accessibility/)